koraykupe/simple-chat-backend/readme.md

 # Simple PHP Chat Backend
-This project was developed for bunq interview.
+- This project was developed for bunq interview.
 I used Lumen micro-framework.

-All API codes are under app/Chat folder.
+- All API codes are under app/Chat folder.
-Output format is JSON but i created an interface to add more types in future.
+- Output format is JSON but i created an interface to add more types in future.
-I used Eloquent ORM of the framework.
+- I used Eloquent ORM of the framework but used Repository pattern to make easy to change it.
-No any authentication system, so everybody can add a message using user ids.
+- No any authentication system, so everybody can add a message using user ids.
+- There are some dummy data in SQLite db.
+- I wrote migrations to create DB tables but you need to add some user manually.
+You can use DB Browser for SQLite software.

+- You can create an empty file and use `php artisan migrate` command to generate the tables.
-Routing codes are in routes/web.php file.
+- Routing codes are in routes/web.php file.
+- There are some unit tests on tests/MessageTest.php file

 #Usage